Trade Federation Charter

 F. Advisors

-1. The Viceroy may appoint an advisor with the advice and consent of the full Cabinet.
+1. The Viceroy may appoint an advisors with the advice and consent of the Cabinet.

 Article V. The Chief Justice

-The Chief Justice has the sole duty to interpret the Charter of the Trade Federation and its laws, and in the event of a dispute of law the Chief Justice%u2019s interpretation will be the accepted interpretation of the Trade Federation.
+The Chief Justice has the sole duty to interpret the Charter of the Trade Federation and its laws, and in the event of a dispute of law, the interpretation of the Chief Justice will be the accepted interpretation of the Trade Federation.

 A. Titles